smatechnologies/ibm-i-agent-docs/docs/maintenance/ptf.md

 ### How to Obtain and Apply PTFs

-Based on many years of experience, SMA Technologies and its clients have adopted an effective and simple \"fast path\" procedure for obtaining and installing the IBM i Agent (LSAM) PTFs.
+Based on many years of experience, SMA Technologies and its clients have adopted an effective and simple "fast path" procedure for obtaining and installing the IBM i Agent (LSAM) PTFs.

 Clients of SMA Technologies are strongly recommended to refer to the latest available information about the LSAM